When Motley Crue Reunited With Tommy Lee on ‘Red, White and Crue’

 It wasn't as simple as just showing up at the rehearsal hall.
 Relations between Lee and Neil had grown particularly strained in the years since Neil's return to the band, and most of the guys had dabbled in solo careers, making names of their own outside the Motley banner.
 Before they could get back onstage, agreements had to be brokered, and the new songs were assembled piecemeal, with Neil and Nikki Sixx starting the process in the studio; on one of the new recordings, a cover of the Rolling Stones' "Street Fighting Man," Lee didn't even play.

 "The only thing people ask us about is if we're getting along.
 Of course we get along," Lee groused to the Guardian.
-"Time heals -- it's been six years.
+"Time heals.
+It's been six years.
 People change, grow up.
-I think we all have the attitude now that if we could just f---ing get along instead of f---ing with each other, we could continue to do this for as long as anybody wants to."
+I think we all have the attitude now that if we could just fucking get along instead of fucking with each other, we could continue to do this for as long as anybody wants to."

-As we now know, "as long as anybody wants" turned out to be Dec.
-31, 2015, when the band's farewell tour is scheduled to conclude with a final show in Los Angeles.
-In the interim, the Crue managed to record new music only intermittently, finishing 2008's Saints of Los Angeles and a pair of stray singles, but in the end, they stuck it out a heck of a lot longer than anyone could have guessed when they crawled out of the Sunset Strip gutter with Too Fast for Love in 1981.
+As we now know, "as long as anybody wants" initially turned out to be Dec.
+31, 2015, when the band's first farewell tour concluded with a final show in Los Angeles.
+In the interim, the Crue managed to record new music only intermittently, finishing 2008's Saints of Los Angeles and a pair of stray singles.
+They then announced a perhaps-expected reunion in 2019, jump starting a career that had lasted a heck of a lot longer than anyone could have guessed when they crawled out of the Sunset Strip gutter with Too Fast for Love in 1981.

-"We lost perspective," chuckled Sixx in 2005.
+"We lost perspective," Sixx said in 2005, with a chuckle.
 "We almost didn't survive.
 But isn't that what's exciting about us?
 That we almost didn't survive?"